LukaLambrecht/pixelae/studies/pixel_clusters_2024/nmf/dials-models/README.md

 ### Various notes
 - You can remove the hidden directory `.dism-artifacts` to start from scratch.
 This is similar in concept to deleting cashes or cookies if they give issues.
 - For some reason, the docker image specified in the example `template.yaml` (namely `registry.cern.ch/docker.io/seldonio/mlserver:1.5.0`) did not work for me because of something that seemed like a denied permission issue.
 Instead, you can use the following one: `seldonio/mlserver:1.5.0`.
 Upon further discussion with Gabriel, it is really better to use the `registry.cern.ch` version of the image in DIALS.
 To make this work in local testing, you can first pull the `seldonio/mlserver:1.5.0` image, and then run `docker tag seldonio/mlserver:1.5.0 registry.cern.ch/docker.io/seldonio/mlserver:1.5.0`.
 Then you can use the `registry.cern.ch/docker.io/seldonio/mlserver:1.5.0` image in the `template.yaml` file, and it will locally redirect to the `seldonio/mlserver:1.5.0` image.
 When actually uploaded to DIALS, there should be no problem with accessing the `registry.cern.ch` version of the image.
+- The `test_predictions.py` script needs access to the OMS API to fetch the required data.
+In deployment, this is not an issue as DIALS has access to OMS directly.
+But for local testing, this requires a file called `omsid.py` with specifically named variables for the OMS API client ID and secret, see `test_predictions.py` for details.